jeremyfelt/webconference-2014/talk.md

 So often our hands are tied by factors out of our control.

-Whether it be internal politics, technological learning curves, or large meetings that make it hard to come to decisions—many things can prove stubborn in the way of progress.
+Whether it be internal politics, technological learning curves, or large meetings that make it hard to make decisions—many things can prove stubborn in the way of progress.

 The longer things sit, the more things change around them.

 The more things change around them, the harder it is to change when the time comes.

 On the other hand, if we focus on continuous change and are constantly shipping new work, there is no easy opportunity to prevent change from happening or to be scared of what a large rewrite would look like.